 The substantial majority of Open GI’s operations are UK based, and we source goods and services from predominantly UK-based suppliers whose supply chains extend globally.
-In addition to this, we have two software development centres in Krakow, Poland and Skopje, Northern Macedonia, which use a limited number of supply chains for goods and services necessary to operate these offices.
+In addition to this, we have three software development centres in Amsterdam, Krakow in Poland and Skopje in Northern Macedonia, which use a limited number of supply chains for goods and services necessary to operate these offices.

 Given the nature of the Group’s business (the development and sale of software) the majority of supplies tend to be of tools and services that enable these activities, such as the hardware on which our developers work and third party software to enhance our operations.
 We also procure services and supplies to ensure that the premises that we own, or rent, are fully operational.